 As a domestically oriented bank, we align SpareBank 1 Nord-Norge's Macro Profile with that of Norway at Very Strong -.
-Norwegian banks benefit from operating in a wealthy and developed country with very high economic, institutional and government financial strength as well as very low susceptibility to event risk.
-Norway has a diversified and growing economy, which demonstrated resilience to the past weakening in the oil sector.
-The main risks to the banking system stem from the high level of household indebtedness, elevated real estate prices and domestic banks' extensive use of market funding.
-However, these risks are mitigated by the strength of households' ability to service debt, banks' adequate capitalization and the relatively small size of the banking system compared with the total size of the economy.
+Norwegian banks benefit from operating in a wealthy and developed country with very high economic, institutional and government financial strength, as well as very low susceptibility to adverse events.
+The main risks to the banking sector stem from Norway's high household indebtedness, elevated real-estate prices, and extensive use of market funding by the domestic banks.
+However, these risks are mitigated by the household sector's strong ability to service debt and by the Norwegian government's well coordinated monetary and regulatory policies.
+Additional supporting factors are the country's sizeable sovereign wealth fund that is able to support the economy in the event of financial crisis.